coolguy284/node-hash-backup/README.md

     --to <basePath> (required): The directory to restore to.
     --name <name> (required): The name of the backup.
     --verify <value> (default true): If true, file checksums will be verified as they are copied out.

+Command `remove`:
+  Removes a backup from the hash backup.

+  Options:
+    --to <backupDir> (required): The hash backup folder to use.
+    --name <name> (required): The name of the backup.
+    --auto-purge (default true): If true, automatically purge files no longer referenced by any backup. (false not implemented yet)
 ```